-The Council has also undertaken proceedings against the owners and occupiers of Padd Farm on an individual basis under the Proceeds of Crime Act to recover additional sums.
-Various confiscation orders in excess of £1million have been granted and an Enforcement Receiver has been appointed who has made an application seeking directions to sell Padd Farm.
-The application was granted in July 2019 but is currently subject to an application for permission to appeal which has yet to be listed by the Court of Appeal.
+The Council has also undertaken proceedings against the owners and occupiers of Padd Farm on an individual basis under the Proceeds of Crime Act (POCA) to recover additional sums.
+Various confiscation orders in excess of £1million have been granted and an Enforcement Receiver has been appointed who has recently completed the sale of Padd Farm for a figure in excess of the amounts owed under the POCA Orders.
+The Enforcement Receiver shall shortly commence finalising her accounts to be presented to the Crown Court for acceptance.
+The Council does not anticipate receipt of any monies recoverable under the POCA Orders until early 2022 as the Court must determine the final costs payable to the Enforcement Receiver and thereafter how much will be paid to the Home Office who in turn shall provide whatever share that is payable to the Council.
 All costs to date have been included in the CIES, however it is uncertain how much income the Council can expect to receive, or when it will receive it, and therefore no amount has been included in the CIES for this element.